Hydrology-IFH/roger/README.md

 ## Basic usage

-To run Roger, you need to set up a model --- i.e., specify which settings and model domain you want to use.
+To run RoGeR, you need to set up a model --- i.e., specify which settings and model domain you want to use.
 This is done by subclassing the `RogerSetup` base class in a *setup script* that is written in Python.
 A good place to start is the